ebennequin/FewShotVision/README.md

 For instance, if you want to custom the optimizer, run `python detection/scripts/run_yolomaml_train.py --optimizer=SGD`

 You can find the trained weights of the model in `output/final.weights`, and use them to perform detections.
+In the `output` folder, you can also find the events file to visualize the evolution of the loss during the training in a Tensorboard.

 ### Solve a few-shot object detection task
 To solve such a task, you first need to sample one.